Quaestio Disputata de Unione Verbi Incarnati

 Praeterea, Damascenus dicit in III libro: hoc facit haereticis errorem, quia dicunt idem naturam et hypostasim.
 Sed hoc non videtur falsum esse: quia in quolibet simplici, et praecipue in Deo, idem est suppositum et natura.
 Ergo non est falsum quod haeretici dicunt, quod si unio facta sit in persona, sit facta in natura.

 Obj.
-2: Besides, Damascene says in the third book of Concerning the Orthodox Faith: this produces the error of the heretics, because they say the nature and the hypostasis are the same.
+2: Besides, Damascene says in the third book of Concerning the Orthodox Faith, this produces the error of the heretics, because they say the nature and the hypostasis are the same.
 But this does not seem to be false, because in anything simple, and especially in God, suppositum and nature are the same.
-Therefore what the heretics say, that if the union was brought about in the person, it was brought about in the nature, is not false.
+Therefore, what the heretics say, that if the union of the Word was brought about in the person, it was brought about in the nature, is not false.

 Praeterea, Damascenus dicit in III libro, quod inconvertibiliter et inalterabiliter unitae sunt ad invicem duae naturae.
 Sed unio naturarum videtur importare unionem naturalem.
 Ergo unio facta est in natura.